radekstepan/therascript/ui/README.md

 # TODO

+- [ ] why do we fetch sessions 2x on initial page load?
+Is it because React@18 and `useEffect` firing 2x?
+Do we need to switch to Tanstack Query and cache the data there?
+Would it make Jotai smaller too?
-- [ ] double flash of "chats" section on initial load
+- [ ] double flash of "chats" section on initial load (might be fixed by the above)
+- [ ] when you upload a new session, create an initial chat behind the scenes for it and redirect the page to this chat details page
 - [ ] chats rename/delete hamburger icon should be inside the chat name wrapper (leave enough padding on the right of the name for the icon to show)
 - [ ] make the chat paragraph icons larger, add a gap between them AND/OR move the play icon to the left of the paragraph
 - [ ] fix vertical align of transcript header, items too close to the top; `align-items: flex-end`